waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Current Quest: The Mt.
 Moon Fossil
 - **Objective:** Find a fossil item to give to the Rocket Grunt at Mt.
 Moon B2F (30, 12).
 - **Current Plan:** Explore Mt.
 Moon to find a path to the main section of B2F where a fossil might be located.
+The path via the Hiker at 1F (6,7) is blocked, so I am exploring the alternate route starting from the ladder at 1F (26,16).
-- **Failed Hypotheses Log (Mt.
-Moon Fossil):
+- **Failed Hypotheses Log:
     1. Giving the *revived* fossil Pokémon (HELIX) is sufficient.
 (Result: Failure)
     2. The Super Nerd at B2F (13, 9) gives a fossil after being defeated.
 (Result: Failure)
     3. The visible items at B2F (9, 9) and (5, 9) are fossils.
 (Result: Failure, non-interactive scenery.)